MQTT Protocol Explained: Basics of IoT Messaging and Connected Device Communication

 Regulations, Standards, and Data Governance

-Although MQTT itself is a technical protocol rather than a regulated system, it often operates within industries that must follow strict data protection and cybersecurity rules.
+MQTT itself is not regulated, but it operates within systems that must comply with data protection and cybersecurity laws.

 • Cybersecurity standards for connected devices

-These frameworks help organizations design secure and compliant IoT communication systems.
+These frameworks help organizations design secure and compliant communication systems.

 Tools and Platforms Commonly Used with MQTT